sla80/SmartSvgViewer/docs/index.md

 - Supports High-DPI screens.
 The application window is scaled to match the screen DPI scale, but image preview and thumbnails renders on device physical pixels, at a higher resolution and perfectly sharp (no blurring).
 - Supports multi-screen systems.
 When you drag a window to another screen, it adapts to screen DPI.
 - Export to PNG, SVG, SVGZ formats.
 Optional resize and antialiasing in PNG export.
 - Lightweight.
-The executable file is now only {{ site.executable_filesize_kb }} KB in size.
+The executable file is just {{ site.executable_filesize_kb }} KB in size.
 And the installer is an MSI file, {{ site.installer_filesize_kb }} KB.
-- Automatic daily check for updates.
+- Automatic check for updates.
 One-click updates are downloaded, installed and launched in just a few seconds.
-- MIT License.
-Free of charge for personal and commercial use.
+- MS-PL License.
+Free for personal and commercial use.

 - - - -
 ### Future plans

+- Implement your feature requests.
-- Preferences window, Pop-up menus, keyboard Shortcuts, improved work with the Clipboard, many UI improvements, Dark theme, Batch Conversion, Image Comparison, configurable SVG Optimizer integration.
+- Preferences window, Pop-up menus, improved work with the Clipboard, many UI improvements, Dark theme, Batch Conversion, Image Comparison, configurable SVG Optimizer integration.
 - Obtain a certificate for signing the installer MSI package to get rid of the “Windows protected your PC” and/or “Unknown Publisher” warnings during installation.
 - Support SVG Fonts viewing.
 With ability to export selected glyphs as SVG of course.
-- Ability to view other image formats: PNG, GIF, JPEG, BMP, TGA, DDS, PSD, and maybe some new vector formats.
-That's it!
-SVG viewer will be a versatile full-featured image viewer.
-- Implement feature requests.

 - - - -
 ### Why create another image viewer?